enricomoresco/Software-and-Computing-Repository/README.md

 The grid itself must be at least 3*3*2

-To verify the correctnes of the provided data the user should launch input_test.ipy.
+To verify the correctnes of the provided data the user should launch [input_test.py](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/main/input_test.py).

+Then and only then he will lauch